Srujan-D/UAV_Localization/README.md

 - [ ] Figure out how to call the prediction and update functions from the sensor callbacks.
 - [ ] Add white guasssian noise in prediction cov.
 - [ ] Publish errors of the pose estimates and the gazebo odom so that we can judge the filter.
 Can use plotjuggler for this.
+- [ ] To include either yaml file or use parameter servers for ease of tuning.